hynz233/Final-Project/README.md

 Industry question: Can better education lead to higher social mobility?

 Data question: 1.
 How do we evaluate education level and social mobility of a city?
-2. What is the relationship between education level and social mobility
+2. What is the relationship between education level and social mobility?

 Data answer: